OPS-E2E-PPE/PowerShell-Docs/reference/7.0/PSReadLine/Set-PSReadLineOption.md

 Valid values are as follows:

-- **SaveIncrementally**: Save history after each command is executed and share across multiple instances of PowerShell.
+- `SaveIncrementally`: Save history after each command is executed and share across multiple instances of PowerShell.
-- **SaveAtExit**: Append history file when PowerShell exits.
+- `SaveAtExit`: Append history file when PowerShell exits.
-- **SaveNothing**: Don't use a history file.
+- `SaveNothing`: Don't use a history file.

+> [!NOTE]
+> If you set **HistorySaveStyle** to `SaveNothing` and then set it to `SaveIncrementally` later in
+> the same session, PSReadLine saves all the commands previously run in the session.

 ```yaml
 Type: Microsoft.PowerShell.HistorySaveStyle